CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module ORP.5 Compliance Management (Request Management) .md

 When passwords are used for authentication, the IT system should provide mechanisms that meet the following conditions:

-* It ensures that each user uses individual passwords (and can select them himself).
+* It ensures that each user uses individual passwords (and can choose them himself).
 * It is checked that all passwords meet the defined specifications (eg minimum length, no trivial passwords).
-The password quality check should be individually adjustable.
+The password quality check should be individually controllable.
 For example, it should be possible to specify that the passwords must contain at least one special character or that certain character combinations are prohibited.
 * The IT system generates passwords that meet the defined requirements.
 The IT system must offer the passwords thus generated to the user.
 * The password change should be initiated regularly by the IT systems.
 The lifetime of a password should be adjustable.
 * The repetition of old passwords when changing the password should be prevented by the IT system (password history).